 Tag me @sweet_tea_thyme on Instagram when you make this recipe, and don't forget to leave a star rating and comment on the recipe card.
 I love seeing my recipes enjoyed and shared in kitchens across the world; you guys are amazing!

 - 1 tablespoon butter

-- 1 lb asparagus, about 15-20 spears, woody ends popped
+- 1 lb fresh asparagus, about 15-20 spears, woody ends removed

 - 2 cloves garlic, minced or pressed

-- Salt and Pepper to taste
+- Kosher salt and freshly ground black pepper, to taste

-- ½ lemon's zest and juice
+- ½ lemon zest and juice

 - Freshly grated parmesan, to garnish